 String Trimmer Line Shaping

 The shape of the line also affects the cutting efficiency.
-String trimmer line comes in a variety of shapes: round, twisted, square, star shaped, and serrated.
-Rounded line is the most common type available, but it because it lacks a cutting edge, it rips the grass rather than cutting it.
+String trimmer line comes in a variety of shapes: round, twisted, square, star-shaped, and serrated.
+Rounded line is the most common type available, but because it lacks a cutting edge, it rips the grass rather than cutting it.
 Twisted line is a bit better, as the shape has a little more of a cutting edge to it.

 Some line comes in a square or star shape.
 The edges of these string trimmer lines are sharper than rounded trimmer line, and cut through the grass rather than tear at it.
 Serrated line is also an option when it comes to a sharper trimmer line.
 It has teeth, similar to a kitchen knife, and “saws” through heavier grass and weeds with relative ease.